Norfolk Air: History

 The airline began operations in May 2006, initially operating services between Norfolk Island and Brisbane and Sydney, with flights subsequently added on a weekly basis from Newcastle in May 2007 and from Melbourne in November 2007.
 All services were operated by OzJet until May 2009 when Our Airline commenced flying on Norfolk Air's behalf using B737-300 aircraft.
 One of Our Airline's B737-300 was painted in Norfolk Air's livery.
 Our Airline provided the aircraft and technical crew for the operations, while Norfolk Air provided the cabin crew, with all cabin crew being residents of Norfolk Island.

 In April 2009 OzJet announced its decision to terminate charter services on behalf of Norfolk Air with immediate effect.
-Subsequently, it was announced by Norfolk Air that Our Airline would begin operating all Norfolk Air services ahead of the already changeover planned for May 2009.
+Subsequently, Norfolk Air announced that Our Airline would begin operating all Norfolk Air services ahead of the changeover already planned for May 2009.

 On 24 December 2011 the Norfolk Island Government decided to withdraw services, with the final flight operating on 26 February 2012.
 Air New Zealand took over services between the Australian mainland and Norfolk Island on 6 March 2012, operating from Sydney and Brisbane using Airbus A320 aircraft.